ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 If you would like to test a larger selection of websites, or test entirely different websites, please refer to the **Customizing your website testing** section of this guide.

-### Measuring the blocking of instant messaging apps
+### Manually measuring the blocking of instant messaging apps

 If you only want to measure the blocking of instant messaging apps, you can do so through the following steps: